 I fell in love with Indian literature when I first read Jhumpa Lahiri‘s collection of short stories, Interpreter of Maladies.
 It was then that I got obsessed with Indian–and South Asian–literature in general.
 Soon, I found myself immersed in the works of other Indian writers like Thrity Umrigar, Chitra Banerjee Divakaruni, Chetan Bhagat, and Raj Kamal Jha, as well as Pakistani writers, including Roopa Farooki, Bina Shah, John Siddique, and Daniyal Mueenuddin.
 When I landed in India mid-February this year, hitting Mumbai and the golden triangle of Delhi, Agra, and Jaipur, I got swept away by this nostalgic feeling of being at home.
 Everything seemed distant and foreign, yet comforting and familiar.
-In one and other way, India reminded me a lot of Pakistan.
+In one and another way, India reminded me a lot of Pakistan.
 The two countries captivated me in an instant to the extent that I would gladly think of them as my second home.
 And these are the 9 things I miss the most about India, not in any particular order:

 1. The beautiful buildings and architectures.
 Especially in Mumbai.
 I love the feeling of going back in time every time I look at those beautiful structures: palaces, flats, train stations, government offices, forts, temples.